Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Convergence and Time Complexity

 \subsection{Convergence Analysis}

-Note that Algorithm 2 iteratively solves Subproblem 1 to get ($\bm{f}, \bm{s}$) and Subproblem 2 to get ($\bm{p}, \bm{B}$).
-Subproblem 1 will get ($\bm{f}, \bm{s}$) through solving its dual problem.
+Note that Algorithm 2 iteratively solves Subproblem 1 to get ($\bm{f}, \bm{s}, T$) given ($\bm{p}, \bm{B}$), and Subproblem 2 to get ($\bm{p}, \bm{B}$) given ($\bm{f}, \bm{s}, T$).
 Then, we should analyze the convergence of Algorithm 1, which is to solve Subproblem 2.
 In \cite{ICDCS}, we show that Algorithm 1 converges with a linear rate at any starting point in a solution set and a quadratic convergence rate of the solution's neighborhood.
 Therefore, iteratively solving Subproblem 1 to get ($\bm{f}, \bm{s}$) and Subproblem 2 to get ($\bm{p}, \bm{B}$) will converge.

+However, the convergence of our proposed algorithm does not guarantee the optimum.
+For SP1 given ($\bm{p}, \bm{B}$), we can guarantee the optimal values of $\bm{f}$, $\bm{s}$, and $T$ are computed (note that $\bm{s}$ is a discrete variable and the optimal $\bm{s}$ is only relative to the discrete values of $\bm{s}$).
+For SP2 given ($\bm{f}, \bm{s}, T$), we also find the globally optimal $(\bm{p}, \bm{B})$ \cite{jong2012efficient}.
+However, iteratively solving SP1 and SP2 via alternating optimization cannot guarantee the achievement of the optimal solution.
+Rather, it can only be theoretically demonstrated that the method will ultimately converge.
+As we stated in Section \ref{sec:prob_Optimization}, since the original problem is quite complex and non-convex, it would be intractable to find a method that can jointly optimize and find the global optimal solution.